Lesson POL-3

 In your opinion, who won the debate?

-Create your own answer to Should we legalize marijuana?
+Create your own answer to Should we legalise marijuana?
 This is your group's exit ticket.

 Use the vocabulary from today's lesson.
 Aim for one sentence per step of the SEAL-method: